kanidm/kanidm/book/src/developers/designs/application_passwords.md

 recover the clear-text form, only hashed form is stored.
 It is not allowed to store duplicated application passwords (same app refer and label).

-Modifying the enabled/disabled flag will update the last_used field.

 We do not need temporary locks or holds - users can delete and recreate as needed.

-There will be a system-level cleanup task to delete disabled application passwords after a configurable time since last used.

 ### Reference integrity